I’m Judge Jerry Metz. I'm running for re-election to the Hamilton County Common Pleas Court.

 Good judges protect that pledge and see that it is delivered to all the people.
 The people of Hamilton County deserve judges we can trust to make good and impartial decisions, according to the law.

 I am now serving my sixth year as a Judge of the Common Pleas Court.
-Overall, I've had 34 years of trial experience.
+Overall, I've had over 34 years of trial experience.
 I’ve lived and studied and worked in Hamilton County for over 50 years.
 Before becoming a judge, I was an active attorney for 28 years.
 I served two years as a lawyer-assistant to a federal judge.
 And I spent the rest of those years trying cases here in Hamilton County and elsewhere.
 To give something back, I’ve done what I can to educate other lawyers and now judges to better serve.
 I served on the boards of civic and charitable organizations.
 And I served our Courts as an Arbitrator and Mediator.
 Now I want to continue to serve you as a Judge of our Common Pleas Court.

-• Protect public safety and essential freedoms.
+• I preserve equality, and protect essential freedoms.

 Over the years, I tried and argued cases before many judges.
 Even with a good judge, one party always leaves as loser and another as victor.
 But with a good judge both sides will know that they have been fairly heard and the decision between them made impartially, with the common good in mind.